waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/0-requirements.md

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
-Moving forward I will need to ensure that i only collect needed data, and that that data will only only be stored if the system will need to use it, I will also need to ensure that stored data cannot be accessed by anyone other than the user, and i will need to inform th end users about any data that is required.
+Moving forward I will need to ensure that i only collect needed data, and that that data will only only be stored if the system will need to use it, I will also need to ensure that stored data cannot be accessed by anyone other than the user, and i will need to inform the end users about any data that is required.

 ---